OdiaGenAI/Indic_LLM_Resource_Catalog/README.md

 ### Marathi
 * <a href="https://huggingface.co/marathi-llm/MahaMarathi-7B-v24.01-Base">MahaMarathi-7B-v24.01-Base</a>: This is a domain adapted, continually pre-trained, and instruction fine-tuned native Marathi large language model (LLM) with 7 billion parameters based on Llama2+Mistral, and trained on a large corpus of Marathi text.
 As per the authors, it is a model is a base model and not meant to be used as is.
 It is recommended to first finetune it on downstream tasks.

+### Odia
+* <a href="https://huggingface.co/OdiaGenAI-LLM/qwen_1.5_odia_7b">Qwen_1.5_Odia_7B</a>: This is a pre-trained Odia large language model with 7 billion parameters, and it is based on Qwen 1.5-7B.
+The model is pre-trained on the Culturex-Odia dataset, a filtered version of the original CulturaX dataset for Odia text.
+As per the authors, it is a model is a base model and not meant to be used as is.
+It is recommended to first finetune it on downstream tasks. <a href="https://www.odiagenai.org/blog/introducing-odiagenai-s-qwen-based-pre-trained-llm-for-odia-language">Blog</a>

 ## Fine-Tuned LLM